Adnan Virk: Early life

-Virk was born in Toronto, Ontario to Zakaria and Taherah Virk; his parents had immigrated to Canada from Punjab, Pakistan.
+Virk was born in Toronto, Ontario; his parents had immigrated to Canada from Punjab, Pakistan.
 In 1984 the family relocated to Kingston, then in 1989 to Morven, a small town just outside Kingston, where his parents owned and operated a gas station and Zack's Variety store.
 After graduating from Ernestown Secondary School, where he played basketball and soccer, Virk studied Radio and Television Arts at Ryerson Polytechnical Institute.

 Career

 From 2003 to 2009, Virk hosted several programs on The Score, and was an associate producer for Sportscentre at TSN.
 He was also the co-host of Omniculture and Bollywood Boulevard at Omni Television.
 In 2009, he joined Maple Leafs Sports and Entertainment (MLSE) as a host and reporter for Raptors TV, Leafs TV and Gol TV Canada.

 ESPN

 In April 2010, Virk joined the ESPN family of stations in Bristol, Connecticut.
 After joining ESPN, he became one of three main anchors for Baseball Tonight.
 During 2014 spring training, he began calling play-by-play for an ESPN affiliate.
 In the baseball off-season, he hosted SportsCenter and Outside the Lines.
 He would also fill in for Keith Olbermann on Olbermann.
 He was the host of a movie podcast Cinephile on ESPN.
 In addition, he was also the main studio host for ESPN College Football and also hosted College Football Final.

 On February 3, 2019, Virk was fired following an investigation regarding leaks of ESPN information to the media.
 Virk and ESPN later agreed not to pursue litigation against each other.